Los Angeles County Declares Measles Outbreak, Becoming Largest Metropolitan Area Hit By Resurgence Of Disease

 — Southern Illinoisan (@thesouthern) April 23, 2019

 Public health officials have tried to push back against the anti-vaccination movement, saying that arguments against vaccinations are based on pseudo-science and often outright lies.
-The Centers for Disease Control and Prevention noted that MMR vaccine is 97 percent effective in protecting people against measles.
+The Centers for Disease Control and Prevention noted that the MMR vaccine is 97 percent effective in protecting people against measles.